robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 - You will include the generated Keywords using comma-separated format in the [Keywords] Subheading
 - You will include the generated Tags using comma-separated format in the [Tags] Subheading
 - You will include the generate Alt Text in the [Alt Text] Subheading
-- Write a detailed prompt for Midjourney that captures the essence of this essay without using the word "steam, vapor, vapour" and append "--ar 1:1 --v 7.0 --q 2 --p 1ayuy7t --raw" towards the end.
+- Write a detailed prompt for Midjourney that captures the essence of this essay in the style of Samantha Dion Baker: She fuses loose, expressive ink strokes—embracing wobbles, spontaneity, and nothing overworked—with subtle, transparent watercolor washes that layer in mood without smothering the line art.
+Think muted reds, dusty blues, olive greens draped over alive, breathing pen work.
+Append "--ar 7:5 --v 6.1 --raw --q 2 --stylize 500" at the end of the prompt.
 You will put this in the [Midjourney] Subheading.

 # INPUT
 - What is the Topic of this Essay? {{TOPIC}}